TABLE OF CONTENTS

 Replay Music is a revolutionary new way to capture streaming music from the

-Internet or any external source and save them to your hard drive or CD's.
+Internet or any external source into MP3 files or CD's.
 And it's really easy

 to use, too.

 For best results, we suggest you use one of the following high-quality streaming

 Some player programs may need to be configured to work optimally with Replay

 Music.
 Here's how to configure the popular ones:

 For the best track recognition when recording from Rhapsody: